eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 #### Day 19

-I had fun building out an enumerated `Workflow` type, being able to destructure the type using the `switch` pattern in Swift.
+I had fun building out an enumerated `Workflow` type, being able to destructure the type using a `switch` statement in Swift.
 There was also more internal debate about Kotlin's standard library, Kotlin's `mapIndexed` vs Swift's `enumerated().map()`.
 The purist in me likes the latter, however, the developer who already is akin to the language and just wants to solve the problem likes the ease of the former 🤔.

 #### Day 20

 I can not believe it took me until day 20 to find `buildMap` within Kotlin.
-This provides you with the ability to construct the Map in a mutable/imperative means, with the resulting value being returned to the caller as a immutable data-structure.
+This provides you with the ability to construct the Map in a mutable/imperative manner, with the resulting value being returned to the caller as an immutable data-structure.
-I am a big fan of this explicit mutation, and thanks to implicit Lambda contexts for providing access to the data-structure methods.
+I am a big fan of this explicit mutation, all thanks to implicit Lambda contexts for providing access to the data-structure methods.

 #### Day 21